Glossary

 Stable parser #

-A purpose-built adapter that extracts releases from a known source deterministically — no AI involved.
+A purpose-built adapter that extracts releases from a known source deterministically, with no AI involved.
 The opposite of the AI fallback.

 AI fallback #